Anosiarivo

 Anosiarivo is a rural municipality located in the Atsinanana region of eastern Madagascar.
 It belongs to the Marolambo District.

 The commune is situated in a remote area of Madagascar.
 It is still covered at 44% with native forests.

 6 fokontany (villages) belong to the municipality: Anosiarivo I, Ambalapaiso, Ambalasavoka, Beanana, Befotaka and Maintimbato.
-44% of the municipalitiy is covered with forests.
+44% of the municipality is covered with forests.